alexschimel/Iskaffe/README.md

 * For the compiled executable: Execute the installed program.
   * Note: The first time you run *Iskaffe* after installation, it might take a while for the app to appear.
 Be patient.
 It will be faster the next times.

-Note: At start-up, *Iskaffe* creates a `Iskaffe` user folder in the folder that contains your MATLAB user folder (usually, C:\Users\USERNAME\Documents\Iskaffe).
+Note: At start-up, *Iskaffe* creates a `Iskaffe` user folder (normally, C:\Users\USERNAME\Documents\Iskaffe).
 This folder contains a configuration file for the app, and is the default folder for any exports from the app.
-It can be deleted safely (although this resets the app configuration).
+This folder or any of its contents can be deleted safely (although if you delete the configuration file, this will reset the app configuration).

 ## Help

 There is no documentation yet, but a powerpoint presentation is available for download [from the releases page](https://github.com/alexschimel/Iskaffe/releases).

 If you want to receive notifications of future releases (recommended), you may create a github account, and on this repository click on 'Watch', then 'Custom', and choose 'Releases'.
-Verify in your settings that you are set to receive 'Watching' notifications.
+Verify in your GitHub settings that you are set to receive 'Watching' notifications.

 For more information, contact the authors.